Pagure/pagure/doc/install.rst

     python setup.py build
     sudo python setup.py install

-..note:: To install the eventsource server or the milter, refer to their
+.. note:: To install the eventsource server or the milter, refer to their
         respective documentations.

 # Install the additional files as follow: